Goubermouche/VFD/README.md

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

 <ins>**2.
 Configuring the dependencies:**</ins>
-run the [Setup.bat](https://github.com/Goubermouche/FluidEngine/blob/master/Setup.bat) file found in the root directory.
+Run the [Setup.bat](https://github.com/Goubermouche/FluidEngine/blob/master/Setup.bat) file found in the root directory.
 This will create project files for VS2022.

 ## Plans
 The current plans and known issues can be found [here](https://trello.com/b/WBXdDTXZ/fluidengine).
 Right now the main goal is to get the engine to a very basic, but stable and working state.
 After this goal is reached, the engine development will shift focus to fluid simulation.